digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    :widths: 50 50
    :width: 100%

+   * - .. code-block:: daml

-   * -  data Tree a =
+            data Tree a =
               Tree with
                 label : a
                 children : [Tree a]

+     - .. code-block:: daml

-     -  data Tree a =
+            data Tree a =
               Tree with
                 label : a
                 children : [Tree a]
                 cachedSize : Optional Int

 Below, the parameterized data type on the right is **not** a valid upgrade of the parameterized data type on the left.
 It renames the type